 The last point I would like to talk about is this famous Sea Island cotton.
 With all this quality, what does it actually bring?

 It's soft, very soft.
-At times, when you touch the shirt with certain areas of your hand, you can almost believe that it is made of a smooth silk twill.
-And as you can see in the photos, the light catch and drape are harmonious.
+At times, when you touch the shirt with certain areas of your hand, you can almost believe that it's made of a smooth silk twill.
+And as you can see from the photos, the light capture and drape are harmonious.

-But what we sometimes forget is to see how a fabric evolves over time, particularly during maintenance.
-However, after twenty washes - part of which at 40° - the shirt is completely stable!
+But what we sometimes forget is to see how a fabric evolves over time, especially with maintenance.
+However, after about twenty washes - including some at 40° - the shirt is completely stable!

-We normally do not recommend going beyond 30°, but the Sea Island has such homogeneity of thread that it supports it without problem.
+It is normally not recommended to go beyond 30°, but the Sea Island has such a homogeneity of thread that it supports it without problem.

-I predict a very good lifespan for it...
+I predict a very long life for it...

 The final word...